-All full-time staff and faculty are eligible to participate in Stetson University benefit programs on the first of the month following their date of hire.
-Please refer to the schedule of 2015 premiums for details on employee benefit costs.
+All full-time staff and faculty are eligible to participate in Stetson University benefits programs on the first of the month following their date of hire.
+Please refer to the schedule of 2020 premiums for details on employee benefit costs.

 All benefits listed are subject to change.
 This document is designed to be a condensed informational brochure of Stetson University's benefits for employees and prospective employees and should not be construed to constitute university policy.
 It does not replace any Certificates of Insurance or Summary Plan Descriptions.
 Detailed benefit certificates and Summary Plan Descriptions are available in the Office of Human Resources.
 All specific questions concerning benefits should be directed to the Office of Human Resources.

-Florida Blue (formerly Blue Cross and Blue Shield of Florida) is the university's group health administrator.
-Employees have a choice between an HMO or PPO group health plan.
-The university contributes 60 percent of the total insurance premium; the remaining 40 percent is paid by the employee.
-The employee's monthly 40 percent contribution is listed below for each health plan:
+Cigna is the university's group health administrator.
+Employees have a choice between the OAP (Open Access Plan) Performance and OAP (Open Access Plan) Option group health plan.
+The university contributes approximately 60 percent of the total insurance premium; the remaining 40 percent is paid by the employee.
+The employee's monthly contribution is listed in the premiums chart above.

 Domestic Partner Benefits

 Stetson University is committed to the equitable availability of family benefits and privileges among both married employees and those employees living in certified domestic partnerships.
 Therefore, the following benefits are available to employees living in certified domestic partnerships in accordance with certain eligibility guidelines: